microsoft/OpenHack-FHIR/Challenge05-AzureDataAnalytics/ReadMe.md

    * Enter **admin user from Secondary tenant and password**.
    * Click **Connect**.
    * Choose the tables you are interested in analyzing and click the **Transform data** button.
-   * You should see all tables you selected loaded into Power Query Editor.
+   * You should see all tables you selected are loaded into Power Query Editor.
-   * You are ready to transform and analyze the data.
+   * Transform, analyze and visualize the data.
+Here are couple links to get you started: [PowerBI](https://docs.microsoft.com/en-us/power-bi/fundamentals/power-bi-overview) and [PowerQuery](https://docs.microsoft.com/en-us/power-query/power-query-what-is-power-query).
-   * You can use this [PowerBI](./PowerBI%20-%20PowerQuery%20Connector%20for%20FHIR.pbix) to start.
+   * Here is an example using FHIR data in Azure API for FHIR: [PowerBI PowerQuery Connector](./PowerBI%20-%20PowerQuery%20Connector%20for%20FHIR.pbix).

 ## Option 2: Vizualize in PowerBI using Azure SQL DB Connector.
 ## Task #1: Process and Load FHIR data into Azure SQL Database using Azure Databricks